Ketaros/mb_weaponizer/README.md

 - Created a New Top Tier: Epic

 ### About: Javelins ###
-- Added 7 New Craftable Javelins Head
+- Added 24 New Craftable Javelins Pieces
 - Added 8 New Javelins to the world
 - Added 2 New Javelin as arena prize